 The Company is a natural health and wellness company primarily engaged in the manufacturing and direct selling of nutritional and personal care products.
-The Company is a Utah corporation with its principal place of business in Lehi, Utah, and sells its products to a sales force of independent distributors that uses the products themselves or resells them to consumers.

-The Company has four business segments that are divided based on the different characteristics of their Distributor bases, selling and Distributor compensation plans and product formulations, as well as the internal organization of its officers and their responsibilities and business operations.
-Three business segments operate under the Nature's Sunshine Products brand (NSP Americas; NSP Russia, Central and Eastern Europe; and China and New Markets).
-The Company's China and New Markets segment anticipates deploying a multi-channel go-to-market strategy that offers select Nature's Sunshine branded products through direct selling, e-commerce and retail channels across China.
-The time to market will be dependent upon regulatory processes including product registration and permit approvals.
-The China and New Markets segment also includes the Company's wholesale business, in which the Company sells its products to various locally-managed entities independent of the Company that the Company has granted distribution rights for the relevant market.
-All of the net sales to date in the China and New Markets segment is through the Company's wholesale business to foreign markets, and beginning in the second quarter of 2016, pre-opening product sales through Hong Kong.
-The fourth business segment operates under the Synergy® WorldWide brand.
+The Company has four business segments that are divided based on the different characteristics of their distributor and customer bases, distributor compensation plans and product formulations, as well as the internal organization of its officers and their responsibilities and business operations.
+Three business segments operate under the Nature's Sunshine Products brand (NSP Americas; NSP Russia, Central and Eastern Europe; and NSP China), and one business segment operates under the Synergy® WorldWide brand.
+The NSP Russia, Central and Eastern Europe segment also includes the Company's wholesale business, in which the Company sells its products to various locally-managed entities independent of the Company that the Company has granted distribution rights for the relevant market.